shubhamtayade1111/Youtube_WebScraping_Project/README.md

 ## About

 This is the web client for my Youtube Channel Video Analytics Scraper project.
-It is written in **jupyter notebook** and uses the [**youtube-channel-api**] and [**youtube-video-api**] (https://developers.google.com/youtube/v3/docs/channels/list) module to gain access to the **channel statistics** (for ex: views, subscribers etc).
+It is written in **jupyter notebook** and uses the [**youtube-channel-api**] and [**youtube-video-api**] (https://developers.google.com/youtube/v3/docs/channels/list) module to gain access to the **channel statistics** (for ex: views, subscribers etc).<p>

-Given a YouTube video URL the client will request all **video statistics** (for ex: likes, comments etc) for that video from the API.
+<p> Given a YouTube video URL the client will request all **video statistics** (for ex: likes, comments etc) for that video from the API.
 The results are displayed as nicely formatted JSON and CSV and can also be downloaded in those formats.

 The results and insights scraped include the following information: